 First, let’s start with a quick anatomy lesson.
-The cat’s tail has 19 to 23 vertebrae, about 10 percent of the total number of bones in her body.
+A cat tail has 19 to 23 vertebrae, about 10 percent of the total number of bones in her body.
 An extensive group of muscles, ligaments, and tendons hold the tail together and provide its amazing mobility.
-The average tail length for a male cat is 11 inches, and for a female it’s 9.9 inches.
+The average cat tail length for a male is 11 inches, and for a female it’s 9.9 inches.

 A happy cat, for instance, walks with her tail held high, and a super-happy cat will add a quiver at the tail tip to demonstrate her joy.
 A mildly annoyed cat will twitch the end of her tail, but if she’s lashing her tail back and forth, you’d better step away, because the claws are about to come out.
 A cat concentrating on prey will have her tail held low to the ground, although there might be a very slight twitching at the end as she tries to control her excitement.